meilisearch/meilisearch-kubernetes/README.md

 ## Install kubectl

-`kubectl` is the most commonly used CLI to handle a Kubernetes cluster.
+`kubectl` is the most commonly used CLI to manage a Kubernetes cluster.
 The installation instructions are [available here](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 ## Deploy MeiliSearch using manifests